googlefonts/googlesans-flex/README_WORKSPACE.md

 ### Process for slicing VFs

-1. Slice Workspace VF from `GoogleSansFlex[GRAD,ROND,opsz,slnt,wdth,wght].ttf`
-  using `fonttools varLib.instancer`
+1. Slice Workspace VFs from the main all-axes one using `fonttools varLib.instancer`
 2. Fixup a few tables:
     - `OS/2` average char width, and various measurements that get changed inadvertently by the instancer.
 FontBakery checks that in the end we have